junxit/us-congress-bills-119/bill.md

     >     - **(ii)** a rocket body and other hardware left in orbit as a result of normal launch and operational activities; and
     >   - **(B)** includes fragmentation debris produced by failure or collision of human-made space objects.
     > - **(4)** *Secretary* The term Secretary means the Secretary of Commerce.
-    > - **(5)** *Space object* The term space object means any object launched into space or created in space robotically or by humans, including the component parts of such an object.
+    > - **(5)** *Space object* The term space object means any object launched into space or created in space, robotically or by humans, including the component parts of such an object.
     > - **(6)** *Space situational awareness* The term space situational awareness means—
     >   - **(A)** the identification, characterization, tracking, and the predicted movement and behavior of space objects and orbital debris; and
     >   - **(B)** the understanding of the space operational environment.
     > - **(7)** *Space traffic coordination* The term space traffic coordination means the planning, assessment, and coordination of activities to enhance the safety, stability, and sustainability of operations in the space environment.

   - **(2)** *Clerical amendment* The table of sections for chapter 507 of title 51, United States Code, is amended by striking the item relating to section 50701 and inserting the following:
-- **(b)** *Transition of Office to Bureau* Subsection (a) of section 50702 of title 51, United States Code, is amended by inserting before the period at the end the following: “, which, not later than 5 years after the date of the enactment of this Act, shall be elevated by the Secretary of Commerce from an office within the National Oceanic and Atmospheric Administration to a bureau reporting directly to the Office of the Secretary of Commerce”.
+- **(b)** *Transition of Office to Bureau* Subsection (a) of section 50702 of title 51, United States Code, is amended by inserting before the period at the end the following: “, which, not later than 5 years after the date of the enactment of the SAFE Orbit Actthis Act , shall be elevated by the Secretary of Commerce from an office within the National Oceanic and Atmospheric Administration to a bureau reporting directly to the Office of the Secretary of Commerce”.
 - **(c)** *Additional functions of Bureau* Subsection (c) of such section is amended—
   - **(1)** in paragraph (4), by striking “; and” and inserting a semicolon;
   - **(2)** in paragraph (5), by striking the period at the end and inserting “; and”; and